XNORGATE/web_test/README.md

 # web_test
  [How-to]Build flutter web UI for FiveM CEF samples

+This web_test resource can be directly used in fivem

 # [How-to]Build flutter web UI for FiveM CEF

 *warning :this note is for those who knows some basic stuff for flutter*